What is Kinsta?

 On the other hand, if you rely on your site for revenue, it would be a disaster for it to crash during a busy day.

 As a premium host, they’re ideal for busy WordPress based sites.
-For small sites and hobby sites, they may not be the best choice – the stability and speed come at a premium price (around $100 per month).
+For small sites and hobby sites, they may not be the best choice – the stability and speed come at a moderately higher price (the base plan starts at $30 per month).
 That said, if you’re experiencing rapid growth, they are a great choice, and migrating your site is very easy.

 2 Cloud Hosting